Master of Business Administration (MBA)

 Master of Business Administration Advanced Requirements

-In addition to satisfying the core requirements in business, all MBA students must complete a minimum of 30 credits of advanced graduate courses at the 5315 level or higher (36 hours for those electing to concentrate in Accounting, Finance, Health Care Administration, Management, or International Business as listed below).
+In addition to satisfying the core requirements in business, all MBA students must complete a minimum of 30 credits of advanced graduate courses at the 5315 level or higher (36 hours for those electing to concentrate in Accounting, Business Analytics, Finance, Health Care Administration, Management, or International Business as listed below).
 These advanced courses should be taken in the order listed to enhance understanding of course materials and satisfy needed prerequisites.

 Students with an undergraduate major in the field of an advanced course may substitute an additional approved elective in that field.
 At least 18 credits must be in areas other than the area of concentration.
 Electives (courses numbered above 5315) are selected from the offerings of the College of Business.